rajputrishabh/Mediawiki/README.md

-This repository will help you install Mediawiki on AWS in fully automated fashion using Terraforma, AWS cli and Ansible.
+This repository will help you setup Mediawiki on AWS EC2 instance in fully automated fashion using Terraforma, AWS cli and Ansible.

-Terraform is responsible for provisioning infrastructure on AWS while Ansible helps install Mediawiki.
+Terraform is responsible for provisioning infrastructure on AWS while Ansible helps setup Mediawiki.

 How to Execute Terrform Scripts -